 It wasn't long after that day at the mall, when Chad and I fell in love.
 Was it the cinnamon roll?
 Who knows, but it sure didn't hurt!
 15 years later I still remember that first decadent Cinnabon cinnamon roll and the complete and utter feeling of satisfied indulgence; eye's rolling to the back of your head with a chorus of mmmm's and aaaahhhhhh's!

 Finally, all these years later I am so excited to have recreated that Cinnabon cinnamon roll in my own home.
 A fabulous soft, sweetened bread with made with egg and buttermilk is the base for Cinnabons classic treat and its also the base for ours.
-We filled ours with butter, cinnamon, brown sugar and a little corn starch to thicken up the filling (so it doesn't all ooze out).
+We filled ours with butter, cinnamon, brown sugar and a little corn starch to thicken up the filling (so it doesn't all ooze out, great tip from a recipe message board).
 The frosting is of course the star of the show; a vanilla cream cheese frosting with a hint of lemon to really make it stand out.
 It's enough to make your thoughts linger long after you have devoured your first cinnamon roll.

 I am sure we will still get our Cinnabon cinnamon roll at the airport when we travel, as it is tradition.
 But I am so excited to be able to enjoy these anytime, without ever having to leave my house.